Michael Norman (sprinter): College

 On March 10, 2018, Norman competed at the NCAA Division I Indoor Track and Field Championships and ran an American and collegiate record in the 400 meters with a world best time of 44.52 seconds.
-Later that day he, along with the rest of the USC Trojans 4×400 meter relay team, broke the American and collegiate record in a world best time of 3:00.77.
-Both of the 400 meters and 4×400 meter relay performances were faster than the official world records, but they were not ratified due to various technical reasons, including teammate Rai Benjamin having not been cleared by the IAAF to represent the United States yet.
+Later that day he, along with the rest of the USC Trojans 4 × 400 meter relay team, broke the American and collegiate record in a world best time of 3:00.77.
+Both of the 400 meters and 4 × 400 meter relay performances were faster than the official world records, but they were not ratified due to various technical reasons, including teammate Rai Benjamin having not been cleared by the IAAF to represent the United States yet.
 On June 8, 2018, Norman ran a 2018 world leading time in the 400 meters with a time of 43.61 seconds at the NCAA Division I Outdoor Track and Field Championships.
-This time ranked him as the 6th fastest 400 meter runner in history.
+This time ranked him as the sixth fastest 400 meter runner in history.

 To cap off his collegiate career, Norman was named winner of The Bowerman for the 2018 track and field season.
 He was the first USC Trojan to win the award.
 His teammate and best friend, Rai Benjamin was also one of the three finalists.

 Professional career

 Michael Norman made his pro debut on June 30, 2018 at the 2018 IAAF Diamond League in Paris, winning the (non-scoring) 200 m in a personal best time of 19.84 s, ahead of his USC teammate Rai Benjamin who finished second in 19.99 s.

-On July 20, 2020 while competing in the 100m sprint at the AP Ranch High Performance Invite #2 Track Meet he ran a 9.86s his first sub-10 100m sprint.
-With this performance, Michael Norman became the second athlete, after 400m World Record holder Wayde van Niekerk, to join the "Sub 10s, 20s, 44s club for the 100m, 200m & 400m sprints".
+On July 20, 2020 while competing in the 100 m sprint at the AP Ranch High Performance Invite #2 Track Meet he ran a 9.86s his first sub-10 100 m sprint.
+With this performance, Michael Norman became the second athlete, after 400 m World Record holder Wayde van Niekerk, to join the "Sub 10s, 20s, 44s club for the 100 m, 200 m & 400 m sprints".
 Fred Kerley joined the club in 2021.

+Norman's 2022 outdoor season was undoubtedly his best to date.
+In addition to winning his second U.S. Track and Field Championship 400 m title, he won the Kamila Skolimowska Memorial and Prefontaine Classic at 400m - his seventh and eighth Diamond League wins.
+At the 2022 World Athletics Championships, he won gold in the 400 m in a time of 44.29 and followed up his victory with a relay medal in 4 × 400 m relay.

+In 2023, Norman left his longtime coach Quincy Watts and undertook an unsuccessful pivot to the 100 m under coach John Smith.
+He was eliminated in the first round of the USA Outdoor Track and Field Championships in the event and ended his season shortly after.
+Norman returned to Watts and the 400 m in November 2023 in anticipation of the 2024 Olympic Games.